clarebirch/clarebirch.github.io/foundry.md

 Foundry is a granted ($1k) preaccelerator and competition ($5k cash prize) for frontier-tech startups.

 It exists to empower Australian and Kiwi PhD students and EMCRs to start or join interesting companies.
 We don't believe in "research commercialisation".
-We believe in research talent.
+We believe in research *talent*.

 We've run one Foundry cohort each year since 2022.
 We have an NPS > 70.
 The companies that have come out of Foundry have raised from top-tier VCs (including Blackbird), been headhunted by YC, and gone on to specialist accelerators like Mass Robotics'.